 The Georgia Professional Standards Commission requires applicants seeking initial certification to demonstrate proficiency in their certification area by passing the tests appropriate to their program of study.
 These certification tests are the GACE Content Assessments, and registration applications are available online (http://gace.ets.org/).
-The Georgia Professional Standards Commission also requires applicants seeking initial certification to complete the Georgia Educator Ethics--Exit assessment and pass the state-approved performance-based effectiveness assessment (edTPA).
-A passing score must be obtained on both the GACE Content Assessment and the edTPA before a candidate may be recommended to the Georgia Professional Standards Commission for a certificate of eligibility.
-The GACE Program Admission Assessment (or exemption) and Georgia Educator Ethics--Entry assessment are also required for certification, but they are met through the admission requirements for Teacher Education.
+The Georgia Professional Standards Commission also requires applicants seeking initial certification to pass the Georgia Educator Ethics assessment.
+A passing score must be obtained on both GACE Content Assessments before a candidate may be recommended to the Georgia Professional Standards Commission for an induction certificate.